 Assess Organizational Change Capability

 Change does not begin with a blank slate in any organization.
-The history of an organization, it’s previous experience with change, and its workplace culture and corporate values, will determine how it goes about changing.
+The history of an organization, it’s previous experience with change, its workplace culture, and corporate values will determine how it goes about changing.
 The task of how to assess organizational change capability involves exploring the organization’s current capacity for change.

 4 Common Organizational Blind Spots to Uncover and Understand

-Successful change leaders need clear, unbiased, and unfiltered information to make realistic plans for change.
+Successful change leaders conduct a thorough current state analysis to ensure clear, unbiased, and unfiltered information to make realistic plans for change.

 Change resistance and its sources must be uncovered, understood, and responded to, or they can ruin well planned change initiatives.